 Symptoms of the perimenopause can begin in your thirties.
 Top gynaecologist Dr Gabrielle Downey shares how to face a period of time when your body is noticeably changing in the lead up to the full menopause

 So what is the perimenopause?
 The perimenopause is the time leading up to the full menopause, and can start as early as the mid-thirties.
-The menopause is when are ovaries failed completely to produce eggs.
-This failure starts gradually from much earlier than the actual menopause with many women experiencing “anovulatory cycles” i.e. periods when you did not ovulate that month.
+The menopause is when ovaries stop producing eggs altogether.
+This starts gradually from much earlier than the actual menopause with many women experiencing ‘anovulatory cycles’, that is, periods when you did not ovulate that month.

 Changes in the brain results in symptoms commonly associated with the menopause

 An understanding of the perimenopause helps you prepare for the real thing (the menopause).
 There is a shift in balance between oestrogen (the hormone of the first half of the cycle and progesterone, the hormone of the second half.
 Oestrogen causes the lining of the womb to grow and, once you ovulate, progesterone takes over and matures the lining to prepare for an egg to implant and grow.